Affordable true wireless earbuds with solid battery life.

-The audio quality is prominently bass emphasized and can produce a lot of deep, punchy bass (with the right eartips).
+The audio quality is prominently bass emphasized and can produce a lot of deep, punchy bass (though best bass earbuds are more powerful).

 Emphasized bass and recessed mids without too much distortion even at higher volumes.

 It’s perfect for hip-hop, dance, and other bassy music.
-But classical won’t sound as good as with audiophile over-ear headphones.
+But classical won’t sound as good as with best audiophile headphones.